Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: Introduction

-\textbf{Our Contributions.} In this work, we take the first steps towards closing the gap between security and game-theoretic analysis of off-chain protocols.
+In this work, we take the first steps towards closing the gap between security and game-theoretic analysis of off-chain protocols.
 Specifically, we introduce the first game-theoretic models that are expressive enough to reason about the security of off-chain protocols.
 We model off-chain protocols as games and then analyze whether or not certain security properties are satisfied.
 The design of our models is driven by two principles: (a)~all possible actions should be represented and (b)~the utility function should mirror the monetary outcome realistically.
-We aim to ensure that \textit{honest participants do not suffer any damage (P1)}, whereas \textit{deviating from the protocol yields a worse outcome for the adversary (P2)}.
-While we believe that our approach is easily extensible to other off-chain protocols, in this work we focus on the Bitcoin Lightning Network.
-Our contributions can be summarized as follows: \begin{itemize} \item We refine existing game-theoretical concepts in order to reason about the security of off-chain protocols (\Cref{sec:theory}). \item We introduce the Closing Game $G_c$, the first game-theoretic security model that accurately captures the closing phase of Lightning channels, encapsulating arbitrary deviations from the protocol specification (Section~\ref{sec:models}). \item We perform a detailed security analysis of $G_c$, formalize folklore security corner cases of Lightning, and present the strategy that rational parties should follow to close their channels in order to maximize their expected outcome relative to the current and previous distribution states (\Cref{sec:sec}). \item We identify problems in prior work \cite{CITE} on game-based modeling of multi-hop payments, putting forward a new game-based definition that is precise enough to cover the Wormhole attack (\Cref{sec:refine}). \end{itemize}
+We aim to ensure that \textit{honest participants do not suffer any damage \ref{P1}}, whereas \textit{deviating from the protocol yields a worse outcome for the adversary \ref{P2}} We will use weak immunity (\Cref{def:wi}) to implement \ref{P1}, and collusion resilience (\Cref{def:CR}) together with practicality (\Cref{def:practicalEFG}) for \ref{P2}.
+While we believe that our approach of implementing principles (a) and (b) is easily extensible to other off-chain protocols, in this work we focus on the Bitcoin Lightning Network, which constitutes the most widely adopted off-chain protocol.
+Our technical contributions can be summarized as follows: \begin{itemize} \item We refine existing game-theoretical concepts in order to reason about the security of off-chain protocols (\Cref{sec:theory}). \item We introduce the Closing Game $G_c$, the first game-theoretic security model that accurately captures the closing phase of Lightning channels, encapsulating arbitrary deviations from the protocol specification (Section~\ref{sec:models}). \item We perform a detailed security analysis of $G_c$, formalize folklore security corner cases of Lightning, and present the strategy that rational parties should follow to close their channels in order to maximize their expected outcome relative to the current and previous distribution states (\Cref{sec:sec}). \item We identify limitations in prior work \cite{CITE} on game-based modeling of multi-hop payments, putting forward a new game-based definition that is precise enough to cover the Wormhole \NEWR{and the Griefing} attack (\Cref{sec:refine}). \NEWR{We further show how to model Fulgor protocol~\cite{10.1145/3133956.3134096}, a variant of Lightning's routing that prevents the Wormhole attack.} Our formalization leverages game theory concepts introduced in \Cref{sec:theory} and \Cref{sec:models}, thereby demonstrating \NEWR{the theoretical expressiveness of our framework to analyze complex protocols}. \REMOVER{inspired by real-world scenarios}. \end{itemize}